ecetsn/Implementing-Signal-Protocol/README.md

 - **Phase III: Communication and Status Control**
   - Develop software to enable secure communication with other clients.
 Status control is also implemented in this phase.

+> More detailed explanation is given in the pdf file, also note that Receiver.py coded for Phase-3 to enable messaging between students

 ## Getting Started

 Follow these instructions to set up the Secure Chat System on your local machine.